amaiorano/amaiorano.github.io/_docs/notes.md

 sudo apt install imagemagick
 find . \( -iname '*.jpg' -o  -iname '*.png' \) -exec convert -auto-orient {} {} \;
 ```

-## Convert HEIC files to jpg

-Use this Python script: https://github.com/saschiwy/HeicConverter/blob/main/heicConverter.py
-CD into the directory with the HEIC files, and run the script from there.

 ## Order posts on the same day